gamaops/hfx-bus/API.md

 * **connection** - An instance of ConnectionManager.
 * **options.group** - Required string with the consumer group name.
 * **options.route** - If you're using client side partitioning you must specify this value otherwise the value of **options.group** will be used as routing key.
+If you're using distributed routing you can pass the `DISTRIBUTED_ROUTING` symbol here.
 * **options.id** - An optional string with the consumer's ID, if not specified an ID will be generated using the nanoid package.
 * **options.concurrency** - Maximum number of parallel jobs being processed by this consumer, the default value is `1`.
 * **options.blockTimeout** - Number of milliseconds to block the XREADGROUP command, the default value is `5000`.